What is radon?

 General renovations offer a good opportunity to cost-effectively reduce radon concentrations.
 Therefore, be sure to have a radon measurement performed prior to the general renovation.
 In case of elevated radon concentrations, plan radon protection measures.

-Since radon protection is primarily a building issue, if radon protection measures are professionally planned and executed in new construction and renovations, the health risk from indoor radon can be greatly reduced.
+Since radon protection is primarily a building issue, if radon protection measures in new buildings and renovations are planned and executed professionally, the health risk from indoor radon can be greatly reduced.

-For this reason, the Austrian Radon Competence Center offers training on radon protection in buildings.
+For this reason, the Austrian Radon Center offers courses on radon protection in buildings.
 This is intended to create a network of trained building experts to support building owners in planning and implementing radon protection measures (for example, radon remediation).

-The list of trained experts for building radon protection in Austria can be found here.
+The list of trained experts for structural radon protection in Austria can be found here.

 Radon protection at the workplace